- Sample Exercises

-A student may improve a solution marked as ✱ to ✓ by completing a [Revision Form][revision-form] outside of class and submitting it on the upcoming Friday as one of their ten Mastery Quiz submissions.
+A student may improve a solution marked as ✱ to ✓ by completing a Revision Form outside of class and submitting it on the upcoming Friday as one of their ten Mastery Quiz submissions.
 This submission will be marked as usual, but the student may not also attempt the exercise for the matching standard on the Mastery Quiz.

 In the extremely rare case of a solution erroneously marked as ✱/⚠/✘ rather than ✓, the student may simply show the solution to the instructor; if no mistakes can be found in the original submission, the ✓ will be awarded automatically.

-During Wednesday office hours, each student may submit up to two [Office Reassessment Forms][office-form].
+During Wednesday office hours, each student may submit up to two Office Reassessment Forms.
 Students that satisfactorily meet the requirements given on this form will be given the opportunity to solve a new exercise that will be immediately marked as usual.
-Each submitted form counts as one of the students’ ten Mastery Quiz submissions for that week.
 A student receiving a ✓ in this way may not also attempt the same standard on that week’s Mastery Quiz.

 Unless an exception is granted by the instructor, this privilege is not offered on any other day, but students are encouraged to meet with the instructor during Monday office hours to discuss course content.